 Step 3 - The Hide Contour window will appear.

-- PC/Mac - The lines on the image represent individual cut lines.
+- Windows/Mac - The lines on the image represent individual cut lines.
 Click on the cut line you wish to hide on the image itself, or select the contour to be hidden from the menu at the right of the window.
 The hidden contour will change to a lighter shade indicating that it will no longer show as part of the image and will not cut.
 Repeat with other cut lines, if desired.

-- iOS - The dark grey lines on the image represent individual cut lines.
+- iOS/Android - The dark grey lines on the image represent individual cut lines.
 Click to hide the cut line.
 The line will change to a light grey, indicating that it will no longer show as part of the image and will not cut.
 Repeat with other cut lines, if desired.

 Step 4 - When you are finished hiding image cut lines, click on the "X" in the upper right of the Hide Contour window, or click out side of the window to dismiss it (On the iOS App, click on Hide Contour again).
 The hidden contours no long appear as part of the image.